-What is the impact of power input to the quality of food when it comes to grilling and smoking?
-Some says propane smokers are the best while other go for electric smokers.
-Electric Smokers uses a heating rod while a propane smoker uses a burner to cook the food.
-Here in this article I will make a comparison i.e “Electric Smoker vs Propane Smoker” for which one of them is best under certain conditions.
+What is the impact of power input on the quality of food when it comes to grilling and smoking?
+Some say propane smokers are the best while others go for electric smokers.
+Electric Smokers uses a heating rod while propane smoker uses a burner to cook the food.
+Here in this article, I will make a comparison i.e “Electric Smoker vs Propane Smoker” for which one of them is best under certain conditions.

 So, let’s directly move to the article.

 - Working Mechanism of Propane Smokers

 - Top Propane Smoker Brands

 - Price Range of Propane Smokers

 - Best Food to cook in Propane Smokers